ThioJoe/Auto-Synced-Translated-Dubs/README.md

 If you want me to do this for your channel, send me a message

 # Auto-Synced-Translated-Dubs-with-UI
-Automatically translates the text of a video based on a subtitle file, and also uses AI voice to dub the video, while keeping it properly synced to the original video using the subtitle's timings.
-Now with a UI for easy setup and a more detailed tutorial.
+Automatically translates the subtitle of a video (.srt) and uses TTS to dub it using the newly translated subtitle.
+Now with a user interface for easier configuration and a more detailed tutorial.

 ![UI](https://cdn.discordapp.com/attachments/1124221552779612282/1167672262678298657/image.png)